 Old-world charm, closely guarded traditions and a generation with the heart and head have helped heritage food establishments in Singapore remain as crowd-pullers even after decades in the business.

 “But we don’t just sell dumplings.
-We’re a cultural business that showcases Peranakan heritage,” says Edmond Wong, 32-year-old grandson of founder Mdm Lee Kim Choo.
+We’re a cultural business that showcases Peranakan heritage,” says Edmond Wong, the 32-year-old grandson of founder Mdm Lee Kim Choo.

-Indeed, besides the dumplings, locals also flock to Kim Choo Kueh Chang for its mouth-watering selection of Peranakan delights such as pineapple tarts, nine-layer kueh (bite-sized snacks of desserts) and melt-in-your-mouth fish otah (spicy fish paste).
+Indeed, besides the dumplings, locals also flock to Kim Choo Kueh Chang for its mouth-watering selection of Peranakan delights such as pineapple tarts, nine-layer kueh (bite-sized snacks or desserts) and melt-in-your-mouth fish otah (spicy fish paste).

-The upper level of the shophouse – open to the public – is a treasure trove of Peranakan antiques and traditional costumes like the kebaya (a long-sleeved blouse incorporating Malay and Chinese influences) and beaded shoes.
+The upper level of the shophouse––open to the public––is a treasure trove of Peranakan antiques and traditional costumes like the kebaya (a long-sleeved blouse incorporating Malay and Chinese influences) and beaded shoes.